-My philosophy?
-You can’t let life happen to you — if your ship doesn’t come in, you need to swim out to it.
+I believe you can’t let life happen to you — if your ship doesn’t come in, you need to swim out to it.
 I also believe, like Sophia Loren, mistakes are one of the dues one pays for a full life.
 Diamonds are, after all, only coals that stuck to the job!

-Things I love include writing, singing, playing my violin, bush walking, animals and birds, reading, history, satire, summer … and good wine.
+I love writing, singing, playing my violin, bush walking, animals and birds, reading, history, satire, summer … and good wine.
 The latter preferably at the same time and shared with close friends!

-I guess I’m a raconteuse at heart.
-A teller of tales, a spinner of yarns.
+I guess I’m an essayist at heart.
+An explorer of ideas.
+An extrapolator of themes.
 I love entertaining people through my eclectic observations.
 Probably something to do with my life-long love of history which manifested in a Master of Arts with Honours in Medieval History.